FeatureToggleStudy/halfpipe-docs/content/manifest/_index.md

 ### docker-push
 Allows you to build a Docker image and push it to a docker registry, currently the `Dockerfile` is __required__ to reside in the same directory as the halfpipe manifest.
+The docker image will be tagged with the `latest` tag by default.

 Schema
 ```yaml